 Crisis intervention services last less than 24 hours and are for, or on behalf of, a beneficiary for a condition that requires more timely response than a regularly scheduled visit.
-Service activities include, but are not limited to, assessment, collateral and therapy.
-Crisis Intervention services may either be face-to-face or by telephone with the beneficiary or the beneficiary's significant support person and may be provided anywhere in the community.
+Service activities include, but are not limited to one or more of the following, assessment, collateral and therapy.